SG7thgeeko/AudioBook_Predictive_Analysis/README.md

 ## Dataset

+1.The data set contains data sourced from an audiobook application.
+Each customer in the database has made a purchase atleast once.The data represents two years worth of engagement.
+2.One can predict if the customer will make a purchase again from the audiobook company.
+3.The main idea is that the company shouldn't spend its advertising budget targeting individuals who are unlikely to come back.
+If we can focus our efforts on customers likely to convert again, we can obtain improved sales and profitability figures.
-The dataset is loaded from 'Audiobooks_data.csv', consisting of input features and binary target labels.
-To address class imbalance, excess instances of the dominant class are removed.
+4.The dataset is loaded from 'Audiobooks_data.csv', consisting of input features and binary target labels.

 ## Data Preprocessing